-You need to pay the correct fee when you lodge your application.
+You need to pay the correct fee and immigration levy (if applicable) when you lodge your application.
 The amount you have to pay varies depending on the type of application, your country of citizenship and where you currently live.
-There are two ways to find out the fee you have to pay:
+There are two ways to find out the amount you have to pay:

-We cannot refund the fee once your application has been accepted for processing.
+We cannot refund the fee and immigration levy (if applicable) once your application has been accepted for processing.
 The same amount of work is involved whether we decide to approve or decline your application.

-People who are applying for residence should be aware of our migrant levy.
+People who applied for residence prior to 7 December 2015 should be aware of our migrant levy.

 You may be able to submit your visa application through Immigration ONLINE, if you are applying for a student, visitor or work visa for one applicant.

 In most cases, your application will be processed at the Immigration New Zealand office where you lodged your application.
 However in some cases we may decide your application should be processed at a different office.
 If we decide this, we will let you know which office will be processing your application.

 As soon as your application has been accepted for processing, we will send you an acknowledgement letter telling you either the name of the officer looking after your application and how to contact them, or the likely date that an officer will be available to assess your application.

 In the acknowledgement letter we may also ask you to provide any further information or documents.
 We may also return original documents like passports and birth certificates at this stage.